DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/argumentAxis/categories.md

 Specifies the order of categories on an axis of the *"discrete"* [type](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/argumentAxis/type.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/#type').

 ---
-By default, arguments of the `number` and `date` types on discrete axes are sorted in ascending order regardless of the order they have in the data source.
+Arguments of the `number` and `date` types on discrete axes are sorted in ascending order regardless of the order they have in the data source.

-Arguments of the `string` type on discrete axes keep the order of objects in the data source.
-For example, objects in the following data source are sorted by decreasing **area** value.
-Set *"continent"* as the [argumentField](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/series/#argumentField) value to keep the order of these objects after they are passed from the data source:
+ABy default, arguments of the `string` type on discrete axes keep the order of objects in the data source.
+Objects in the following data source are sorted by decreasing **area** value.
+To sort the arguments, for example, alphabetically, you need to assign an array of properly sorted arguments to the **categories** option:

 ---
 ##### jQuery

     <!--JavaScript-->$(function() {
-        $("#chartContainer").dxChart({
+        $('#chartContainer').dxChart({
             // ...
             dataSource: continentsByArea,
             argumentAxis: {
                 categories: continentNames,
-                argumentField: continent
+                argumentField: 'continent'
             }
         });